lsug/lsug.github.io/_drafts/workshop-run-scalac-run.md

    akka$ bloop compile --pipeline akka-stream-typed &> statistics.txt
    ```

-Examine the contents of `statistics.txt`.
+Examine the contents of [statistics.txt]({{ site.url }}/assets/txt/compile-statistics.txt).
 You should be able to see each of the different compiler phases.

 ```
 ...